DigitalPublishingToolkit/Money-Lab-Reader/docs/1_4-Rushkoff.md

 Postman Neil and Charles Weingartner. *Teaching As a Subversive Activity,* New York: Delacorte Press, 1969.

-Raymond, Eric S. *Cathedral and Bazaar,* Cambridge, MA: O’Reilly, 2001.
+Raymond, Eric S. *Cathedral and Bazaar*, Cambridge, MA: O’Reilly, 2001.

 Rosoff, Matt.
 ‘Google’s 15 Biggest Acquisitions And What Happened To Them Read More’, *Business Insider*, 14 March 2011,

-Rushkoff, Douglas. *Get Back in the Box,* New York: Collins, 2005.
+Rushkoff, Douglas. *Get Back in the Box*, New York: Collins, 2005.

-Rushkoff, Douglas. *Media Virus.* New York: Ballantine Books, 1994.
+Rushkoff, Douglas. *Media Virus*.
+New York: Ballantine Books, 1994.

 Searls, Doc and David Weinberger.
 ‘World of Ends: What the Internet Is and How to Stop Mistaking It for Something Else, 10 March 2003,
 <http://worldofends.com>.

-Wolk, D. ‘Future of Open Source: Collaborative Culture’*, Wired*, June 2009,
+Wolk, D. ‘Future of Open Source: Collaborative Culture’, *Wired*, June 2009,
 <http://www.wired.com/dualperspectives/article/news/2009/06/dp_opensource_wired0616>.

 Young, Robert.
-‘Giving it Away: How Red Hat Software Stumbled Across a New Economic Model and Helped Improve an Industry’, in Chris DiBona, Sam Ockman, and Mark Stone (eds) *Open Sources: Voices from the Open Source Revolution,* Sebastopol: O’Reilly, 1999.
+‘Giving it Away: How Red Hat Software Stumbled Across a New Economic Model and Helped Improve an Industry’, in

 [^1]: Robert Young, ‘Giving it Away: How Red Hat Software Stumbled
     Across a New Economic Model and Helped Improve an Industry’, in